bevyengine/bevy-website/content/learn/book/control-flow/states.md

 ## Cleaning Up Between States

-One of the most common patterns when working with states is to run some tear-down logic on state exit, and set up logic on state enter.
+One of the most common patterns when working with states is to run some setup logic upon entering a state, and some tear-down or clean-up logic when exiting a state.
-The most common form of cleanup is despawning entities when the state they're associated with ends.
+The most common form of clean-up is despawning entities when the state they're associated with ends.

 To make this easier, the [`DespawnOnExit`] component can be added to an entity to indicate that the entity should only exist in a particular state.
 When we exit that state, the entity will automatically be despawned.